bastienvinh/VendingMachine/README.md

 This a library to use a Vending Machine.
 You add any product on the vending machine,

 This lib was made with Xamarin Studio on a Mac OS environment.
-I was to lazy to install Visual Studio on my PC.
+I was a little lazy to install Visual Studio on my PC.
 But I believe that project will open on Visual Studio.

 Anyway this is lib project, so we'll not have problems with compatibility with mono.